queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 It is measuring the application developer's whole experience of scaling an already running application from 1 to 10 instances.

 The abridged sequence of events is as follows:
-- The asynchronous request from the app developer (via CLI) goes to the Cloud Controller
+- The asynchronous scale request from the app developer (via CLI) goes through various components until the relevant bits end up with the scheduler
-- The Cloud Controller forwards the request to the Diego-Cell (the scheduler)
-- The Rep component in the Cell asks Garden-Runc (that's us!) to create 9 new containers
+- Garden-Runc (that's us!) is asked to create 9 new containers
 - Garden-Runc creates those containers
-- The Executor component streams the application code into the containers
+- The application code is streamed into the containers
-- The Rep asks Garden-Runc to create a sidecar process for each container
+- Garden-Runc is asked to create a sidecar container for each container
-- Garden-Runc creates those sidecar processes, which check whether the app has booted successfully
+- Garden-Runc creates those sidecar containers
+- Code is streamed into the sidecar containers (this code runs a healthcheck to see whether the application has booted successfully)
-- When all of those processes exit successfully, Rep reports that the app instances are ready to the Cloud Controller
+- When all of those sidecar processes exit successfully, the app is reported back to the cli as healthy
-- The Cloud Controller reports back to the CLI
 - The application developer sees they have 10 running instances and is happy

 It is the time taken for all of this which is plotted in that graph.